-The Dyna-Glo Barrel and Offset Smoker allows you an additional cooking option by being able to grill and smoke food in a single cooking equipment.
+The Dyna-Glo Barrel allows you an additional cooking option by being able to grill and smoke food in a single cooking equipment.

-The Char-Griller Pro 1224 Offset Smoker is what you are looking for if you need a high quality offset smoker even while on a budget.
+The Char-Griller Pro 1224 is what you are looking for if you need a high-quality smoker even while on a budget.
 Without having to invest so much, you can cook great tasting smoked meat in one of the best offset smokers available in the market.

-- Burners.
-This offset smoker comes with 2 cooking spaces, one in the main cooking chamber and another in the firebox which doubles as a griller.
+- Burners – This smoker comes with 2 cooking spaces, one in the main cooking chamber and another in the firebox which doubles as a griller.
 Cooking space in the firebox is for searing and direct cooking.

 - Durable cast iron cooking grates

 - Easy heat control with adjustable fire grate.

 - High grade thermometer with smoke and grill zones

 - Thin metal contributes to amount of heat loss